 As a Lasallian Catholic school, Pastoral Care is central to our ethos and identity.
 Our Mission statement calls for all of us in the SJI International Community to work together to enable our children to become people of integrity and people who show care and concern for others.

 The patron saint of teachers and our school, St John Baptiste de La Salle, stressed the need for teachers to touch hearts.
 In following the lead taken by our patron, we aim to ensure that our children feel that they matter and are highly valued and loved.

 We care for our children, with the development of the whole person as a high priority.
 The foundation and inspiration for the care offered to our children come from a commitment to the Gospel and the person of Jesus Christ.

-The extended Pastoral Team includes; Vice-Principal (Pastoral), School Counsellor, Learning Support Team and EAL (English as an Additional Language) coordinator.
+The extended Pastoral Team includes; Vice-Principal, Assistant Principal (Student Success), School Counsellor, Learning Support Team and EAL (English as an Additional Language) coordinator.
 The team works together to ensure that all children are able to access the curriculum and any support, academic or pastoral, is provided, where possible.

-Our School Nurse provides immediate First Aid assistance.
-She also works with teaching teams to advise them on meeting the medical needs of specific children.
+Our School Nurses provides immediate First Aid assistance.
+They also works with teaching teams to advise them on meeting the medical needs of specific children.
 The nurse liaises with specialist medical providers, parents and class teachers to assist families in implementing medical plans during the school day.